TheAlepou/retribution-src/README.md

 - No documentation linking it to POTCO or POR by name in a searchable way
 - No cross-references from any known POTCO preservation community thread

-It was effectively invisible to standard search.
-Discovery required several days of iterative searching across GitHub, archived forum threads, and dead-linked community pages before the repository surfaced.

 This was not a well-known leak.
 At time of discovery, I was verifiably the first person to find it based on engagement metrics.

 ---

 ## The Dependency Problem

-POTCO's fan server stack is built on:
+POTCO's fan server is built on:

 - **Panda3D** — a game engine originally developed by Disney, later open-sourced.
 The fan server requires a *specific legacy build*, not the current release.
 The current release is incompatible.
 - **Astron** — a distributed server framework designed for Panda3D MMOs.
 Again, a specific legacy version is required.

 The version pinning is strict.
-This is not documented anywhere in an accessible, consolidated form.
-Matching the correct Astron version to the correct Panda3D build to the correct server source required cross-referencing fragments of information from multiple dead or semi-active community sources.
+They must be the exact versions.

 ---